bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ## Handling Translations on GitHub

 This section outlines how to handle translations on GitHub.
-If you only want to help by translating content, scroll down to section [Getting started with the Bitcoin.org Translation Team](#getting-started-with-the-bitcoin.org-translation-team)
+If you only want to help by translating content, scroll down to section [Getting started with the Translation Team](#getting-started-with-the-translation-team)

 ### Import Translations